russellsimpkins/rust-framework/README.md

 A little more background
 ------
-My friends at worked named this the Rust framwork and that is why it's src/Rust and not src/Rest.
+My friends at worked named this the Rust framework and that is why it's src/Rust and not src/Rest.